fieldtrip/website/workshop/hangzhou2026/acquisition.md

 ## Segmenting the anatomical MRI

-For the head surface we need to segment the anatomy, i.e. to determine for every voxel whether it belongs to the scalp or not.
-We use **[ft_volumesegment](/reference/ft_volumesegment)**.
+For the head surface we need to segment the anatomy, i.e. to determine for every voxel whether it belongs to the head or not.
+We use **[ft_volumesegment](/reference/ft_volumesegment)** and ask for the scalp (and all tissues underneath).

     cfg = [];
     cfg.output = 'scalp';
     mri_segmented = ft_volumesegment(cfg, mri);

+    % we can keep the original anatomy mri_segmented.anatomy = mri.anatomy;

 The result is a structure with a binary `scalp` field.
-We can visualize it with **[ft_sourceplot](/reference/ft_sourceplot)**, plotting the segmentation as the "functional" parameter on top of the anatomy.
+We can visualize it with **[ft_sourceplot](/reference/ft_sourceplot)**, plotting the scalp segmentation as the "functional" parameter on top of the anatomy.

     figure
     cfg = [];
     cfg.method = 'ortho';
     cfg.funparameter = 'scalp';
+    cfg.funcolormap = 'jet';
     ft_sourceplot(cfg, mri_segmented);

+{% include image src="/assets/img/workshop/hangzhou2026/acquisition_segmentation1.png" width="600" %}

+{% include markup/yellow %}
+The original colin27 template MRI has a sort of bar at the top of the head which complicates the segmentation.
+Hence we will procede with a precomputed segmentation in which the bar has been removed.
+This also includes the brain and skull.
+{% include markup/end %}

+    [ftver, ftpath] = ft_version;
+    mri_segmented = ft_read_mri(fullfile(ftpath, 'template/headmodel/standard_seg.mat'));
+    mri_segmented.seglabel = {'scalp', 'skull', 'brain'}; % this was actually determined in the following figure

+    figure
+    cfg = [];
+    cfg.method = 'ortho';
+    cfg.funparameter = 'seg'; % it is now called "seg"
+    cfg.funcolormap = 'jet';
+    ft_sourceplot(cfg, mri_segmented);

-{% include image src="/assets/img/workshop/hangzhou2026/acquisition_segmentation.png" width="600" %}
+{% include image src="/assets/img/workshop/hangzhou2026/acquisition_segmentation2.png" width="600" %}

 ## Making a mesh of the head surface